MoodleBites for Teachers

 - Facilitators are experienced online teachers from schools, universities, and the commercial sector

-- And now supporting Open Badges standard
+- Open Badges awarded

 The MoodleBites for Teachers course is 8 weeks in duration and is delivered in a Moodle version 2.x environment - (although it is appropriate for participants still using Moodle version 1.9) Each week contains approximately 2-4 hours work, although this varies depending on your experience with Moodle and how much extension work you wish to complete